tao-l/CS262_replication/README.md

 * ...

 We mention these details only to illustrate the difficulty of the problem.
-One should read the original paper (or other resources) for the full details of the algorithm.
+One should read the [original paper](https://raft.github.io/raft.pdf) (or other resources) for the full details of the algorithm.

 ### Code structure

+The `server.py`